Exmoor Rotary Club

 Rotary Exmoor Youth Challenge

 Note that the team with the lowest number of points wins.
 Time penalties are scored as minutes lost or gained, and 'Questions' is the number of correct questions answered (Maximum 16).
-Congratulations to ALL teams who completed the challenge - the conditions this year were good, but to walk against the clock for 16 miles in hilly moorland is not easy.
+Congratulations to ALL teams who completed the challenge - the conditions this year were ok to start with but very wet in the afternoon.
+16 miles over moorland terrain.

 SENIORS: